Table of Contents

 As illustrated in Figure 1, the video processing layer grabs video streams from video streaming devices such as CCTV cameras, traffic cameras, online video feeds, or any other video source using real-time streaming protocol (RTSP) or HTTP.
 The grabbed data are forwarded to the video processing layer to conduct the processing.
 Next, the processed results are sent to the event processor where all the input gets filtered and processed to extract the meaningful events.
 The user interface and dashboard layer outputs the final results in a readable and understandable manner.
 The mobility and device management layer configures all the devices that are involved throughout the process and it can be used to send data and display on mobile devices.
 Identity and access management secures communication throughout the whole process and manages the system’s security and authentication requirements.

 If you implement the above reference architecture with WSO2’s technology capabilities it can be mapped as follows (Figure 2).
-For data processing we use WSO2 Data Analytics Server (DAS) which is a powerful analytics product that can process data streams in real time.
-WSO2 DAS has the capability of presenting the processed data through analytical dashboard in a very attractive manner.
+For data processing we use WSO2 Stream Processor which is a powerful analytics product that can process data streams in real time.
+WSO2 Stream Processor has the capability of presenting the processed data through analytical dashboard in a very attractive manner.
 So we used this to present the processed data to user.
-WSO2 IoT Server (IoT) is used for mobility and device management tasks and WSO2 Identity Server (IS) is used for security and authentication purposes.
+WSO2 Identity Server (IS) is used for security and authentication purposes.

 Figure 2: Mapped Reference Architecture to WSO2 Products